zetanumbers/posts/myosotis.md

 ## Credits

-Thanks to @petrochenkov for discussing this proposal with me.
+Thanks to @petrochenkov for reviewing and discussing this proposal with me.